open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 A Metric SDK MUST provide a mechanism to sample `Exemplar`s from measurements.

 A Metric SDK MUST allow `Exemplar` sampling to be disabled.
 In this instance the SDK SHOULD not have overhead related to exemplar sampling.

 A Metric SDK MUST sample `Exemplar`s only from measurements within the context of a sampled trace BY DEFAULT.

-A Metric SDK MUST allow exemplar sampling to leverage the configuration of a metric aggregator.
+A Metric SDK MUST allow exemplar sampling to leverage the configuration of a metric aggregation.
 For example, Exemplar sampling of histograms should be able to leverage bucket boundaries.

 A Metric SDK SHOULD provide extensible hooks for Exemplar sampling, specifically: